Michael Aris: Relationship with Aung San Suu Kyi

-In 1972, Aris married Aung San Suu Kyi, whom he had met while at the university.
-They married in a Buddhist ceremony.
+Having met at university, Aris and Aung San Suu Kyi were married in a Buddhist ceremony in 1972.
 After spending a year in Bhutan, they settled in North Oxford, where they raised their two sons, Alexander Aris and Kim Aris.
-During this time, he did postgraduate studies at the School of Oriental and African Studies, University of London and obtained a PhD in Tibetan literature in 1978.
-In 1988, Aung San Suu Kyi returned to Burma at first to care for her mother but later to lead the country's pro-democracy movement.
+During this time, Aris pursued his postgraduate studies at SOAS and obtained a PhD in Tibetan literature in 1978.
+In 1988, Aung San Suu Kyi returned to Burma, at first to care for her mother, but later to lead the country's pro-democracy movement.
 St John's College provided Aris with an extended leave of absence as a fellow on full stipend so that he could lobby for his wife's cause.

 In 1997, Aris was diagnosed with prostate cancer which was later found to be terminal.
-Several countries, prominent individuals and organisations, including the United States government, United Nations Secretary-General Kofi Annan and Pope John Paul II, made appeals to the Burmese authorities to allow Dr Aris a visa.
-The Burmese government would not grant him a visa to visit Burma, saying that they did not have the facilities to care for him, and instead urged Aung San Suu Kyi to leave the country to visit him.
-She was at that time temporarily free from house arrest but was unwilling to depart, fearing that she would be refused re-entry if she left, as she did not trust the junta's assurance that she could return.
+Several countries, prominent individuals and organisations – including the United States government, UN Secretary-General Kofi Annan and Pope John Paul II – made appeals to the Burmese authorities to issue a visa for Aris.
+The Burmese government however refused this request, claiming a lack of adequate healthcare facilities and instead urging Aung San Suu Kyi to leave the country to visit him.
+Although Suu Kyi was at the time temporarily relieved from house arrest, she was unwilling to depart.
+Not trusting the junta's assurances, she feared her re-entry would be refused upon her return.

-After 1989, when his wife was first placed under house arrest, and until his death in 1999, he had seen her only five times, the last of which was for Christmas in 1995, after Suu Kyi had been released for the first time.
+In the ten years following his wife's first house arrest in 1989, Aris would only see Suu Kyi another five times before his death in 1999.
+Their last meeting took place at Christmas 1995, when Suu Kyi had been released from house arrest.